In Depth Patient Reports - default

 - Patients with COPD and resting hypoxia should be treated with oxygen therapy.

-- Patients with symptoms and FEV1 of less than 50% of predicted should consider pulmonary rehabilitation.
+- Patients with symptoms and FEV1 of less than 50% of predicted should also be treated with pulmonary rehabilitation.
+It can be considered in others.

 Stopping Smoking.
 Stopping smoking is the first and most important step in treating COPD and slowing its progression.
 Quitting smoking decreases symptoms of breathlessness and cough, as well as the risk of heart disease, likely due to decreased inflammation.